ForbesLindesay/character-parser/README.md

 ## API

+All methods may throw an exception in the case of syntax errors.
+The exception contains an additional `code` property that always starts with `CHARACTER_PARSER:` that is unique for the error.

 ### parse(str, state = defaultState(), options = {start: 0, end: src.length})

 Parse a string starting at the index start, and return the state after parsing that string.